w3c/wai-curricula/content/designer/forms-design.md

 Students should be able to:

 * identify different uses and intended purposes of form elements
-* identify the compatibility issues and cognitive overload from using form elements with unintended purposes
+* identify how using form elements with unintended purposes can cause compatibility issues and cognitive overload
 * evaluate the use of standard versus non-standard form elements and select those which minimize extra work to make them accessible in the implementation phase
-* identify related requirements for developers to write code for form elements that programmatically identifies their intended purpose
+* identify related requirements for developers to write code for form elements that programmatically identifies their intended purpose as well as their current state and value

 ### Teaching Ideas for Topic